 UFM Supporters Privacy Notice

-Changes in Data Protection Law come into force on 25th May 2018 and we have taken this opportunity to inform supporters how we collect and process their data and also to obtain consent to receive information from us in relation to the work of UFM, its Missionaries and UFM Events.
+Changes in Data Protection Law come into force on 25th May 2018 and we have taken this opportunity to inform supporters how we collect and process their data and also to obtain consent to receive information from us in relation to the work of UFM Worldwide, its Mission Partners and UFM events

 This Privacy Notice explains what to expect when UFM Worldwide collects and uses personal information.
 Please read it carefully.
 If you would like to learn more about our Data Protection procedures or get further clarification, please contact us: